mevatron/salad-client/docs/ContainerGroup.md

 `func (o *ContainerGroup) UnsetStartupProbe()`

 UnsetStartupProbe ensures that no value is present for StartupProbe, not even an explicit nil
+### GetQueueConnection

+`func (o *ContainerGroup) GetQueueConnection() ContainerGroupQueueConnection`

+GetQueueConnection returns the QueueConnection field if non-nil, zero value otherwise.

+### GetQueueConnectionOk

+`func (o *ContainerGroup) GetQueueConnectionOk() (*ContainerGroupQueueConnection, bool)`

+GetQueueConnectionOk returns a tuple with the QueueConnection field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetQueueConnection

+`func (o *ContainerGroup) SetQueueConnection(v ContainerGroupQueueConnection)`

+SetQueueConnection sets QueueConnection field to given value.

+### HasQueueConnection

+`func (o *ContainerGroup) HasQueueConnection() bool`

+HasQueueConnection returns a boolean if a field has been set.

+### SetQueueConnectionNil

+`func (o *ContainerGroup) SetQueueConnectionNil(b bool)`

+ SetQueueConnectionNil sets the value for QueueConnection to be an explicit nil

+### UnsetQueueConnection
+`func (o *ContainerGroup) UnsetQueueConnection()`

+UnsetQueueConnection ensures that no value is present for QueueConnection, not even an explicit nil
 ### GetCreateTime

 `func (o *ContainerGroup) GetCreateTime() time.Time`